sahinmaral/EsenlerYazilimciFabrikasiProjects/CryptoCurrencyApp/client/README.md

   - @reduxjs/toolkit
   - react-redux
   - antd
-  - ~~@iconify/react~~ ->
+  - @iconify/react ->
-    You don't need to use this package.
     In some cryptocurrencies, the icons that we take as smybol variables do not come.
     If you create an img and write it as https://s2.coinmarketcap.com/static/img/coins/64x64/${currency.id}.png in the src section, pictures of all currencies will be displayed.

 This project's back-end side has been deployed at https://sahinmaral-cryptocurrencybackend.cyclic.app/